 A Barlow lens is an accessory that increases magnification and virtually extends your eyepiece collection.

 The Barlow Lens was invented in the 1800s by the English mathematician and physicist Peter Barlow (13 October 1776 – 1 March 1862).
-The lens structure of a Barlow lens is relatively simple.
+The lens structure of this gear is relatively simple.
 It consists of a negative lens element that is placed at a specific distance from the telescope’s objective lens or primary mirror.

 The negative lens element design diverges the light that passes through it to effectively increase the focal length of the telescope.
 This increased focal length results in a higher magnification of the image you are viewing.